 Low Carb Pancakes Only 2g of Carbs + Gluten & Dairy Free!

 Good, morning, everyone!
-I woke up at 5 am so excited to get this recipe up today.
-I tried to lay in bed and listen to a podcast, but my mind kept saying, “go to your office and blog those pancakes!”A few nights ago, I made the most delicious low carb pancakes for dinner.
-I couldn’t make them fast enough because every time one came off the stove, Kyle or I would hurry up and eat it.
+I woke up at 5 am, so excited to get this recipe up today.
+I tried to lay in bed and listen to a podcast, but my mind kept saying, “go to your office and blog those pancakes!”A few nights ago, I made the most delicious low-carb pancakes for dinner.
+I couldn’t make them fast enough because whenever one came off the stove, Kyle or I would hurry up and eat it.
 I didn’t know if they would work out because I just threw the ingredients together, but they were so fluffy and perfect.
 I had many of you ask for the recipe on Instagram, so I hurried up and tested out the recipe again to make sure I could get it right before posting.
-I think you’re going to LOVE these pancakes, even if you aren’t trying to cook low carb.
+I think you’re going to LOVE these pancakes, even if you aren’t trying to cook low-carb.
 They are so fluffy, flavorful, gluten-free, and dairy-free.

 Only Two grams of carbs per pancake!